 Cervical cancer pre-screening on mobile devices with Qualcomm India

-implementation for executing such algorithms.
+model on devices.
 The CNN needed a GPU heavy system for training, but we were able to successfully deploy a lightweight

-version of the trained algorithm on a mobile system.
+version of the trained algorithm on a mobile system using the SnapDragon 820.

 The CNN and the dataset containing all 120,000 images now open source, and we are using it to teach high school students